IMPORTANT SAFETY INFORMATION

 Thiazides may also cause hyperuricemia, latent diabetes, and enhanced antihypertensive effects in postsympathectomy patients.
 If you have progressive renal impairment, withholding or discontinuing diuretic therapy should be considered.

 Patients should take Lopressor HCT regularly and continuously, as directed, with or immediately following meals.
 If a dose is missed, the patient should take only the next scheduled dose (without doubling it).
 Patients should not discontinue Lopressor HCT without consulting their doctor.

 Patients should (1) avoid operating automobiles or machinery or engaging in other tasks requiring alertness until the patients response to Lopressor HCT has been determined; (2) contact their doctor is any difficulty in breathing occurs; and (3) inform their doctor or dentist before any surgery that he or she is taking Lopressor HCT.

 Catecholamine-depleting drugs (e.g. reserpine) may have an additive effect when given with Lopressor HCT.

 Both digitalis glycosides and beta blockers slow atrioventricular conduction and decrease heart rate, so use of both medicines together can increase the risk of bradycardia.

-If you have a history of severe anaphylactic reaction to a variety of allergans and take Lopressor HCT, you may be more reactive to repeated challenge, either accidental, diagnostic or therapeutic and you may be unresponsive to the usual doses of epinephrine used to treat allergic reaction.
+If you have a history of severe anaphylactic reaction to a variety of allergens and take Lopressor HCT, you may be more reactive to repeated challenge, either accidental, diagnostic, or therapeutic and you may be unresponsive to the usual doses of epinephrine used to treat allergic reaction.